paul-ohl/dotfiles/README.md

 ## How to use

-Each software is in it's own directory.
+Each software is in their own directory.
 Use [stow](https://www.gnu.org/software/stow/) to create the simlinks.

 The `setup.sh` script is tailored to my config, use at your own risk.